SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-5-1-loops/graphical-and-web-apps/drawing-hexagon.md

-# Problem: * Draw а Hexagon with the Turtle
+# Problem: * Draw a Hexagon with the Turtle

 Add a [**Hexagon**] button that draws a regular hexagon: